Even if you have one of the best camera phones, you'll need one of the best photo editing apps to make your images better still.

 What are the best photo editing apps?

-After testing more than a dozen popular apps, we think the best photo editing app overall is PicsArt.
-It has a great set of tools, features, and features such as AI photo effects, stickers, text overlays, and backgrounds to enhance your photos.
+After testing more than a dozen popular apps, our pick of the best photo editing apps overall is PicsArt.
+It has a great set of tools, plus features such as AI photo effects, stickers, text overlays, and backgrounds to enhance your photos.

 If you're looking for something more comprehensive, Snapseed offers features such as nondestructive editing, curves, RAW image editing, white balance exposure, and a double exposure filter.
 You can also create layered effects, which you can save and apply to multiple photos.
-However, it's geared towards those with some knowledge of photo editing, so there's a steeper learning curve than other products.
+However, it's geared towards those with some knowledge of photo editing, so there's a steeper learning curve than some other products here.

 And, while Google Photos' editing tools are on the skimpy side, it's second to none when it comes to backing up not just your photos, but all your videos, too, and syncing them across whatever device you may have, be it a PC, Mac, tablet, or smartphone.

 However, ads for PicsArt premium pop up frequently (and annoyingly) in the middle of editing processes.
-To turn them off – and to have to the video editor, plus more tools, filters and content, you have to buy a premium subscription for $8.99 for a single month or $4.66/month billed annually.
+To turn them off — and to have the video editor, plus more tools, filters and content — you have to buy a premium subscription for $11.99 for a single month or $55.99/year.
+(There’s also a student discount).

 PicsArt offers a rich and highly accessible collection of photo-editing and collaging tools for consumer photographers.
 And it provides lots of creative control while keeping everything fun and lively.